 The extremities are:

-Chiropractors are trained in adjusting these bones as well.
-The articulation of bone to bone, in the Axial and Appendiclar Skeleton.
+At Nelson and Nelson Chiropractic Centers our chiropractors are trained in adjusting these bones as well.
+The articulation of bone to bone, in the Axial and Appendicular Skeleton.

 This same effort is effective in the treatment of: